bytecodealliance/wasmtime/docs/metaref.rst

 Immediate instruction operands don't correspond to SSA values, but have values that are encoded directly in the instruction.
-Immediate operands don't have types from the :class:`cretonne.ValueType` type system; they often have enumerated values of a specific type.
+Immediate operands don't have types from the :class:`cdsl.types.ValueType` type system; they often have enumerated values of a specific type.
 The type of an immediate operand is indicated with an instance of :class:`ImmediateKind`.

+.. currentmodule:: cretonne
 .. autoclass:: ImmediateKind

 .. automodule:: cretonne.immediates
     :members:

-.. currentmodule:: cretonne

 Entity references
 -----------------